El Taco de Mexico: History

 The restaurant was founded by Maria Luisa Zanabria, who emigrated from Mexico City, then moved from California to Colorado in 1985; she first operated the business from a trailer parked on Denver's Santa Fe Drive in Denver's Art District on Santa Fe.

 The 2020 America's Classics award was a first for a Colorado restaurant.

 Menu

 The restaurant serves Mexican staples such as burritos, enchiladas, gorditas, tacos, tortas, tamales, and menudo.
 The Beard Foundation in their announcement called the pork burrito "the restaurant’s crowning glory...smothered in green chile humming with earthy spice".

 Recognition

 In 2020 the restaurant was named one of America's Classics by the James Beard Foundation; in their announcement the foundation called it a "lodestar...among Denver's thriving Mexican food culture".
 Eater Denver called it "the mother of all Mexican food institutions in Denver".
-Andrew Zimmern called it "Denver's quinessential taqueria".
+Andrew Zimmern called it "Denver's quintessential taqueria".
 Conde Nast Traveler, naming it one of Denver's 20 Best Restaurants, said the green chili "represents the gold standard of the Southwestern staple".
 Food & Wine, naming their burrito one of the best in the country, called their smothered chile relleno burrito "the breakfast dish of your dreams."